FREE - Covid-19 Rapid Test Kits - while they last!

 Family and Friends of Locals

 This record of past lives of those who lived in this area is put together by you and other community members.
 We encourage your participation.
-Feel free to add obituaries and place them in alphabetical order, using the A to Z dividers.
+Feel free to add obituaries of friends and relatives and place them in alphabetical order, using the A to Z dividers.
 Use the plastic sheets if necessary.
 This is a small way that we can commemorate the memory of those who have lived in this area in the past.
 We hope that it might help genealogists in the future.
+See "BOOKS - Local History Books - Part 1 - Genealogy - People."

 Book Memorials